Clean Energy Resource Teams staff work across the state to help communities with their energy projects.

 Jacob Selseth is the West Central CERT Coordinator.
 Selseth grew up around hands-on folks that build and install the things that make our buildings work.
 This led him down a path where he could leverage that background and build on it while earning his B.S. in Energy Management from Moorhead State University.
 He began as a intern at Moorhead Public Service in a time when they were developing the “Capture the Wind” program that provides wind energy to its customers.
 From then on he was hooked on helping people make wise decisions on how they use energy and choose the best technologies to achieve their goals.
 He became a Certified Energy Manger with the Association of Energy Engineers to better help lower energy bills, reduce carbon footprint, and increase production while maximizing efficiency.
 Jacob has enjoyed working from multiple sides of the meter including generation, distribution, and directly for consumers.
 This gives him a unique understanding of each perspective and aides greatly in navigating the industry to find the best energy solutions.
 Jacob likes to think we can always be improving and doing things better.
 He looks at all types of energy and technology to best achieve peoples’ goals.
 When not thinking of ways to better use energy, he keeps his feet on the ground with his three boys working in the barn, gardening, and finding other ways to play in the dirt.
 When he wants to pick up the pace a bit, he is an avid alpine skier and triathlete.

 Dan Thiede has directed communications work for energy efficiency and renewable energy programs in Minnesota for more than a decade, and was honored to receive a 40 Under 40 award from Midwest Energy News in 2017.
-In his role with the Clean Energy Resource Teams, Dan is responsible for everything from goal-setting and big-picture strategy to the daily management of websites, social media, outreach and marketing, public relations and publicity, design and publications and communications interns.
+In his role with the Clean Energy Resource Teams, Dan is responsible for everything from goal-setting and big-picture strategy to the daily management of websites, social media, outreach and marketing, public relations and publicity, design and publications and communications staff.
 Dan has an M.A. in Strategic Communications from the University of Minnesota and an undergrad degree from the University of St. Thomas in geography and English writing, as well as a minor in environmental studies.

 Alexis Troschinetz is the Behavioral Science and Evaluation Manager with the Clean Energy Resource Teams (CERTs) at the University of Minnesota’s Regional Sustainable Development Partnerships and Extension.
 She infuses behavior change science into CERTs programs; builds relationships and offers programming to utilities; and evaluates CERTs’ programs by tracking quantitative and qualitative metrics.
 She’s presented at the American Evaluation Association; Behavior, Energy and Climate Change; Association for Advancement of Sustainability in Higher Education; and Energy Design conferences (as well as at the CERTs Conference, of course!) and she’s authored four peer-reviewed journal articles.
 Alexis loves volunteering and and currently serves on her neighborhood’s Board of Directors.
 Alexis holds her professional engineering license and has a B.S. and an M.S. in Environmental Engineering from Michigan Technological University, Sustainable Futures Institute.
 Alexis practiced Environmental Engineering for over 7 years at two consulting firms prior to CERTs, working on sustainable operations, remediation, and stormwater.